Milkymist SoC: Milkymist One and Flickernoise

 Flickernoise is the video synthesis software that runs on the Milkymist One.
 It is heavily inspired by MilkDrop and uses a similar, and largely compatible, scripting language to define and program the visual effects.
 However, while MilkDrop is designed to run automatically in a music player, Flickernoise is focused on the interactivity of the visuals for use in live performances.
 The software supports the programming of visual effects that transform a live video stream coming from a camera connected to the Milkymist One, as well as input from OpenSoundControl, DMX512, and MIDI controllers.

 Flickernoise runs on the RTEMS real-time operating system and uses many POSIX software libraries that were ported to this operating system, such as libpng, libjpeg, jbig2dec, OpenJPEG, FreeType, MuPDF, and liblo for OpenSoundControl support.
 The streamlined hardware platform and the use of a real-time operating system allow the system to have a lower response time than an equivalent PC-based setup.
 The user interface is based on a variant of the Genode FX toolkit.

 Flickernoise is also free software, released under the terms of the GNU General Public License.

 ARTIQ

 In May 2014, M-Labs entered a partnership with NIST to develop a next-generation open source control system for quantum information experiments.
 The system, called ARTIQ (Advanced Real-Time Infrastructure for Quantum physics), is a combination of software and gateware that enables synchronized control of many devices with nanosecond-level timing resolution and sub-microsecond latency, while retaining features of high level programming languages.

-Some of the ideas and code from Milkymist SoC have been reused in ARTIQ.

 In 2016 M-Labs partnered with ARL and ISE to develop ARTIQ Sinara, an open source hardware and software-defined radio platform.